 ISPs send you a notice saying that unless you file an opposition with the court, on a certain date they are obligated to hand over your contact information (your identity) to the plaintiff attorney.
 Their ISP subpoena notification letter suggests that YOU MUST file a motion to quash or object to the court, or else.
-In practice, filing a motion to quash might just get you in trouble.
+In practice, filing this might just get you in trouble.
 (Click to Tweet!)

 Now, TWELVE YEARS LATER (January, 2022), the ISPs STILL SEND THE SAME ISP NOTIFICATION LETTER.
 Accused John Doe Defendants still read that letter and think, “Oh shoot!
 I need to hire an attorney to file a motion to quash!”